 The course has 4 modules where you will learn about the history and key actors of these processes, what and how are the dynamics of multilateralism, about key agreements to strengthen the climate action inside the UNFCCC, and how to finally turn all this into local action.

-Applications will be accepted from Tuesday, September 14 through September 21* and those selected will be notified on September 24, with the course beginning on September 27.
+Applications will be accepted from Monday, October 18 through October 26*.
+The course begins on November 1st.
 The application requirements are: 1) be between 18 and 29 years old, and 2) be a national of one of the 33 countries of Latin America and the Caribbean.
 Those selected will receive an e-mail, so stay tuned!

 *the applications may be closed before that date if the 600 available places are sold out.